Joeldev1021/Img-uploader/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the given user stories.
+Challenge: Create an Image Uploader application.
+Use any front-end libraries of your choice.
+Create your API.
+Don’t look at the existing solution.
+Fulfill user stories below:

+- User story: I can drag and drop an image to upload it.
+- User story: I can choose to select an image from my folder.
+- User story: I can see a loader when uploading.
+- User story: When the image is uploaded, I can see the image and copy it.
+- User story: I can choose to copy to the clipboard.

 ## How To Use